iamsuteerth/idfc-neev-pt/golang-stuff/documentation.md

 These are exercises from [Exercism GoLang Mastery](https://exercism.org/tracks/go)

-***Some of the more interesting problems/comcepts are documented here and can be accessed with the links given below.***
+***Some of the more interesting problems/concepts are documented here and can be accessed with the links given below.***

-**I've tried to follow all naming conventions and best practices when it comes to naming conventions and code structure.**
+**I've tried to follow all naming conventions and best practices when it comes to naming the files and overall code structure.**

+## Concepts
 1. [Slices and Variadic Functions](/golang-stuff/slices/cardtricks.go)
 2. [Switch Case](/golang-stuff/switchcases/blackjack.go)
 3. [Conditionals](/golang-stuff/conditionals/annalynsinfil.go)